2021-2022 Undergraduate & Graduate Catalog

 - Student must have been admitted to the information systems program

 - 60 hours of academic credit have been completed or are in progress

 - Academic transcripts (unofficial transcripts are allowable)

-Admission decisions will be made by the school admissions committee based on the student's previous academic success in CIS, as indicated by GPA and grades in the foundation CIS courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student's letter of intent.
+Admission decisions will be made by the school admissions committee based on the student's previous academic success in the school of computing, as indicated by GPA and grades in the foundation computing courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student's letter of intent.
 Decisions will normally be communicated to students within four weeks of submitting a complete application to the combined degree program.

 All university requirements, including general education courses, must be completed before the final (graduate) year of the combined B.S./M.S. program.
 In the final undergraduate year, students will normally take 12 credits of graduate-level courses.
 If any courses are dual-listed, students in the combined B.S./M.S. program must complete all assignments expected of graduate students and they will be evaluated in the same way as graduate students.

 - Students will be considered undergraduates for tuition, academic requirements and financial aid purposes until all requirements for the undergraduate degree are completed.
 Following this they will be considered graduate students, will pay graduate tuition, and will be eligible for graduate financial aid.

 - The school has identified the following courses that students may dual-count toward the B.S. and M.S. degrees.
 Up to 12 credits can be dual counted.
 Students are strongly encouraged to work with the graduate program director in ACS to ensure all undergraduate and graduate requirements are met.

 A student shall be considered a graduate student for all purposes upon either of the following events: the award of a baccalaureate degree or the completion of 120 credit hours.

 Graduation Without Completion of the Program